LizMarlowe-byte/Tech-writing-portfolio/README.md

 This portfolio showcases examples of my work, including different types of user guides, API guides, a knowledge base article, and technical reference guides.
 Due to the proprietary nature of my work as a Senior Content Developer, I cannot share the actual documentation I developed for my current or previous employers.
 Therefore, all samples in this portfolio are based on real open-source, commercial, or fictional products, designed to showcase my writing style, structure, and content development skills.

 ### 📚 [User Guides](../../wiki/User-Guides)
-- [Docmost User Guide](../../wiki/Docmost-User-Guide): Describes a collaborative wiki platform for end users.
+- [Docmost User Guide](../../wiki/Docmost-User-Guide): Comprehensive guide for end users of a collaborative wiki platform, showcasing clear task-based instructions and intuitive navigation.
-- [Taiga User Guide](../../wiki/Taiga-User-Guide): Describes an Agile project management tool for project managers.
+- [Taiga User Guide](../../wiki/Taiga-User-Guide): Agile project management tool guide designed for project managers, emphasizing usability and workflow clarity.

 ### 🔗 [API Guides](../../wiki/API-Docs)
-- [OpenWeatherMap API Guide](../../wiki/OpenWeatherMap-API-Guide): Describes a RESTful Web API providing JSON-formatted comprehensive weather data for multiple locations.
+- [OpenWeatherMap API Guide](../../wiki/OpenWeatherMap-API-Guide): RESTful API guide providing JSON-formatted weather data.
+Includes conceptual overviews, authentication details, rate-limit strategies, tutorials, and curated endpoint references—demonstrating best practices in developer documentation.
-- [Spotify API Guide](../../wiki/Spotify-API-Guide): Describes a RESTful API delivering JSON-formatted music metadata, playback control, and user data via OAuth.
+- [Spotify API Guide](../../wiki/Spotify-API-Guide): RESTful API guide for integrating music metadata, playback control, and user data via OAuth.
+Highlights authentication flows, pagination, error handling, and real-world use cases to improve the developer experience.

 ### 🛠️ [Knowledge Base Article](../../wiki/How-To-Article)
-- [Create a relationship table in MadCap Flare](../../wiki/How-to-create-a-relationship-table-in-MadCap-Flare): Provides detailed instructions on how to create a relationship table in MadCap Flare.
+- [Create a relationship table in MadCap Flare](../../wiki/How-to-create-a-relationship-table-in-MadCap-Flare): Step-by-step article with annotated screenshots and best practices for creating relationship tables in MadCap Flare.

 ### 📖 [Technical Reference Guides](../../wiki/Technical-Reference-Guides)
-- [Integration Guide](../../wiki/Integration-Guide): Describes the integration of two systems, where data feeds push data from one system to another.
+- [Integration Guide](../../wiki/Integration-Guide): Technical guide that describes a system integration using data feeds, with diagrams and structured workflows for technical audiences.
-- [Release Notes](../../wiki/Release-Notes): Describes new features, resolved bugs and known issues for a specific software release.
+- [Release Notes](../../wiki/Release-Notes): Reference document that summarizes new features, resolved issues, and known limitations for a specific software release, demonstrating clarity and precision in technical communication.
 ---

 ## ✅ About This Portfolio